-Last year, Mopoli has sold its investment in Socfin shares.
-It has an outstanding loan to Socfinaf and Afico and a new loan granted to Socfin.
+Mopoli has an outstanding loan to Socfinaf, Afico and Socfin.

 As such, management recognizes that the main risk is credit risk regarding the recoverability of the loans.

 For this risk, management is willing to accept the risk and does not hedge or mitigate these factors.